marcotmotta/nlw-5/README.md

-This project was created during Rocketseat's event Next Level Week 5th edition.
+This project was created during Rocketseat's event Next Level Week 5th edition as part of the React and Next.js track.

 ## Specs